Tokyo Xtreme Racer: Drift 2

-Tokyo Xtreme Racer DRIFT 2 (known as Kaido Battle: Touge no Densetsu (lit.
-Kaido: Legend of the Mountain Pass) in Japan and Kaido Racer 2 in Europe and Australia) is a racing simulator by Genki that was released in 2005.
-It is the third installment in the Kaido Battle series, being a sequel to Kaidō Battle 2: Chain Reaction (known as Kaido Racer in Europe and Australia), and it borrows heavily to the influential Shutokou Battle series created by the same company.
+Tokyo Xtreme Racer Drift 2 (known as Kaido Battle: Touge no Densetsu (lit.
+Kaido: Legend of the Mountain Pass) in Japan and Kaido Racer 2 in PAL territories) is a racing game developed by Genki, released in 2005.
+It is the third installment in the Kaido Battle series, being a sequel to Kaidō Battle 2: Chain Reaction (known as Kaido Racer in Europe and Australia), and borrowing heavily from the influential Shutokō Battle series created by the same company.

 Overview

-The game is about touge racing, which relies heavily on drift skills made popular in the western culture during the 2000s by Initial D and The Fast and the Furious: Tokyo Drift, and is divided in both daytime and nighttime.
-The player can buy a used or new stock car, tune it with aero and engine parts, get sponsorships and challenge other racers in nocturnal illegal gambling touge racing or perform downhill / uphill time attack in daytime.
-Available cars become more and more powerful from the basic K-car, minitruck, 1600cc compact to the 3000cc sports car.
-Vehicle list features licensed Japanese and European import cars.
+The game is about touge racing, made especially popular during the 2000s by media such as Initial D and The Fast and the Furious: Tokyo Drift.

+Gameplay is divided into daytime and nighttime.
+During the day, the player participates in legally sanctioned races and time trials to earn money.
+At night however, the player instead can challenge and be challenged to various types of duel matches, such as a one-on-one battles, drift events and time attacks, to increase their reputation.
+The player can buy a used or new stock car, tune it with aerodynamic and engine parts, and get sponsorships which pay more money.
+The car list features over 200 cars, containing many types of vehicles, from small kei cars to hardcore sports cars.
+Most of the cars featured are licensed Japanese cars, with some additional European import cars.